 Deon Newman, VP of Marketing for IBM z Systems, can recite the LinuxONE scalability stats off the top of his head: The entry-level, single-frame LinuxONE server, named Rockhopper, starts at 80 virtual Linux machines, and hundreds and hundreds of containers while the high-end double-frame server, Emperor, features six IFLs that support up to 350 virtual machines and can scale all the way to 8,000 virtual machines.
 On the Emperor server, you can literally have hundreds of thousands of containers on a single platform.
 Newman deliberately emphasizes that LinuxONE machines are servers. x86 server users take note.
 LinuxONE definitely is not your father’s mainframe.

 In the latest C-suite study all C-suite executives—regardless of role—identified for the first time technology as the most important external force impacting their enterprise.
 These executives believe cloud computing, mobile solutions, the Internet of Things, and cognitive computing are the technologies most likely to revolutionize or Uberize their business.

-DancingDinosaur is Alan Radding, a veteran IT analyst and writer.
+DancingDinosaur is Alan Radding, a veteran information technology analyst and writer.
 Please follow DancingDinosaur on Twitter, @mainframeblog.
-See more of his IT writing on Technologywriter.com and here.
-If you are attending IBM Edge2015—now sold out—please look for me hanging out wherever people gather around available power outlets to recharge mobile devices.
+See more of his IT writing at technologywriter.com and here.